GOdogs-Project/Imputation/New_Analysis/analysis/Imputation_Analysis.md

 ![](Imputation_Analysis_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-# Imputation Accuract by Individual or Breed
+# Imputation Accuracy by Individual or Breed

 We now look at individual breeds, it seems some are dragging down the imputation QC metrics signficantly with many well represented domestic